daniel-furman/ensemble-climate-projections/README.md

-## Assessing Climate Change Impacts on Xantusia vigilis lizards and their Joshua tree habitats with Ensemble Species Distribution Models
+## Assessing Climate Change Impacts on *Xantusia vigilis* lizards and their Joshua tree habitats with Ensemble Species Distribution Models

 *How well do a variety of species distribution models (SDMs) perform for current geographic ranges of the two species?
-How much will climate change constrict the two species’ distributions, as well as their overlap.
-What can we kearn about jointly projecting SDMs of climate change impacts on these and other symbiotic species.*
+How much will climate change shift the spatial overlap between the two species’ distributions?
+What can we kearn about jointly projecting SDMs of climate change impacts on these and other symbiotic species?*

 ---